Education

 What to do next

-Use this as a classroom planning estimate, then adjust for your roster, calendar, gradebook rules, district expectations, and actual spending.
+Use this as a classroom planning estimate, then adjust for your roster, calendar, gradebook rules, service expectations, documentation needs, and district policy.

-How this calculator works
+How to use this calculator

 The calculator finds the WCPM gain and divides by weeks to estimate average weekly fluency growth.